 Example five: Using data to help with litigation

 If you’re a legal professional who deals with insurance litigation management, you want to craft the strongest litigation strategy possible.
 In order to do this, your legal department or law office needs to be able to review successful arguments from similar cases.
 However, this involves looking at more than just the facts of a case, you’ll also need to know information about judge rulings, the experience of opposing counsel and different jurisdictions.

 When it comes to judges, data can help you see how a judge has ruled on similar cases in the past and the types of authority he or she tends to cite.
 This information can help you craft your strategy and arguments.
 If you have proper venue in multiple courts, you can use data to review the potential jurisdictions that could hear your case and find the one that is most likely to be favorable to it.
 As for opposing counsel, data can provide insight into their experience and their courtroom behavior, which can help you prepare to face them in court.

 It might seem like a burden to collect all of this data about past cases, but this is another area where being a data-driven legal department is valuable.
 With quantitative reporting from Legal Files, your team can easily collect and analyze the data that is important to you.
 Best of all, this information can be available in minutes, rather than in hours or days, which allows you to craft a data-driven litigation strategy in a relatively short period of time.

 Putting together all of the pieces of the data puzzle

 Now that you understand why it’s important to be a data-driven legal department or law office, you can start taking steps to become one in 2019.
-Make the coming year the most organized and effective one yet.by implementing a software program like Legal Files that offers quantitative reporting.
+Make the coming year the most organized and effective one yet.by implementing a insurance litigation software like Legal Files that offers quantitative reporting.